-The performance-based restricted stock vests at the end of the three-year period beginning October 1, 2010.
+The performance-based restricted stock units vest at the end of the three-year period beginning October 1, 2011.
 The stock options become exercisable ratably on the first, second, and third anniversaries of the grant date (1/3 on each grant date anniversary).

 Performance-Based Award Details.
-For fiscal 2011, the measurement tool in the performance-based restricted stock award formula is a shareholder value creation model, which is a discounted cash flow model that is designed to measure the true economic return to investors.
-The key inputs into the model are net operating profit after tax ("NOPAT"), free cash flow, and the established "hurdle rate," which is a reflection of the Company's weighted average cost of capital and targeted capital structure.
-It is contemplated that the hurdle rate will typically exceed the Company's weighted average cost of capital.
+For fiscal 2012, the measurement tool in the performancebased restricted stock units award formula is a shareholder value creation model, which is a discounted cash flow model that is designed to measure the true economic return to investors.
+The key inputs into the model are net operating profit after tax ("NOPAT"), free cash flow, and the established "hurdle rate," which is a reflection of the Company's weighted average cost of capital and targeted capital structure (the "Hurdle Rate").
+It is contemplated that the Hurdle Rate will typically exceed the Company's weighted average cost of capital.
 Whereas the formula we use to calculate STIC is, in the case of our Named Executive Officers who are presidents of our operating subsidiaries, tied to the performance of those operating subsidiaries, the formula we use to calculate LTIC is in all cases tied to the performance of Hillenbrand, Inc.

-Each performance-based restricted stock grant to our Named Executive Officers will span the performance of three consecutive fiscal years, and the performance award at the end of the three years will be based upon the actual incremental shareholder value created above or below what was expected.

-The Company must earn a return that meets the Company's hurdle rate in order for a Named Executive Officer to earn the targeted award.
-The Company's return must exceed the hurdle rate to exceed the targeted award.
+Each performance-based restricted stock units grant to our Named Executive Officers will span the performance of three consecutive fiscal years, and the performance award at the end of the three years will be based upon the actual shareholder value created above or below what was expected.
+In general, the Company must earn a return that meets the Hurdle Rate in order for a Named Executive Officer to earn the targeted award, and the Company's return must exceed the Hurdle Rate to exceed the targeted award.